TheDingodile/RL_gymnasium/README.md

 In general, not all combinations of hyper-parameters is able to run.
 For example, not all environments has a continious version, so choosing continious on a non-continious version might crash the program.
 Likewise, choosing you want to sample actions from a normal-distribution given you have a discrete action space will also crash the program.
 However, the program should be able to handle most of the combinations.

+## Details

+The project is build up in the following way:

+- **main.py**:
+Is the front-end of the project.
+Here you can choose the hyper-parameters and what you want to train.
+It simply runs the "run" function with your class of arguments

+- **run.py**:
+This function just takes care of the arguments and runs the correct function.
+It also saves the hyper-parameters in a txt file.

+- **game_loops.py**:
+Here all the gameloops are.
+Most of them look similar (have a take_action, step, train, collect), but they vary to some extent.

+- **agent.py**:
+This file has all the different agents and their training methods.
+There is a superclass, Agent, that holds much of the attributes all the agents has in common.
+There are some other superclasses in order to simplify all the different agents

+- **exploration.py**:
+This file holds a class which holds all the exploration methods.
+This makes it easy to choose what exploration method you want to use.